saashimi/blog/about.md

 ---

 # About Me #
-Give a bit of credit, I'm new at this.
+Give me a bit of credit, I'm new at this.

 My academic background has been in [City Planning][planning] and [Geography][geography], and I started my career working for private architecture and planning firms.
 Consequently, I've been making maps for a long time, but these were static maps intended for the printed